rust-lang/reference/src/attributes/type_system.md

 }
 ```

-In Rust, casting non-exhaustive types from foreign crates is generally disallowed, except when dealing with enums that have no non-exhaustive variants.
+However, casting non-exhaustive types from foreign crates is generally disallowed, except when dealing with enums that have no non-exhaustive variants.

 For example, the following enum can be cast because it doesn't contain any non-exhaustive variants:
 ```rust, ignore